WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added support for localization parameters in solution packager tasks
 Added task to retrieve solution details from a CRM instance
 Added task to retrieve the latest patch for given solution
+Added task to retrieve a configuration record from a CRM instance
+Added tasks to export/import Configuration Migration Data
+Added tasks to extract/pack Configuration Migration data for version control management

 For more information on changes between versions, check the commits and releases on GitHub